arttatum/PaymentGateway/README.md

 Responsibilities:
 - Interfaces with other AWS services (API GW, SQS, ALB, DynamoDB).
-- Insulates Core of system from external concerns.
+- Insulates Core of system, the domain model, from external concerns.
 - Translates incoming requests into Commands (or Queries).
 - Delegates business logic to Core of system.

 ### Core

-Pure expression of business logic, infrastructure ignorant.
+Pure expression of business logic in a rich domain model, infrastructure ignorant.

 The only aggregate modelled here is the PaymentRequest.
 The Merchant aggregate is referenced by it's ID.